department-of-veterans-affairs/ascent-docker-ami/README.md

     {
     "aws_access_key": "<your key value>",
     "aws_secret_key": "<your key value>",
-    "join_token": "<token of swarm to join, can be empty to initialize new swarm>" "docker_store_url": "https://<your docker store url as provided via your docker subscription>" }
+    "join_token": "<token of swarm to join, can be empty to initialize new swarm>", "swarm_master": "<ip_address:port of a master node, leave empty to initialize a new swarm", "docker_store_url": "https://<your docker store url as provided via your docker subscription>" }
 ```